-In addition to winning the Big East Tournament championship in 2010, the Mountaineers were also recognized as the conference's top academic team, as well, claiming the Big East Academic Excellence Award recognizing the highest collective grade-point averages in each conference sport.
+In addition to winning the Big East Tournament championship in 2010, the Mountaineers were also recognized as the conference's top academic team, claiming the Big East Academic Excellence Award which recognized the highest collective grade-point averages in each conference sport.
 In Weitzel's first year at West Virginia, the Mountaineers posted a 23-12 record and earned a No. 6 seed in the NCAA Tournament.
 Among the players Weitzel helped coach at West Virginia were Da'Sean Butler, an Associated Press All-American, and Devin Ebanks, who were both selected in the 2010 NBA Draft.

 Weitzel also coached at Grand Canyon University for three years (2005-08), helping guide the Antelopes to the 2007 Pacific West Conference championship along with an appearance in the NCAA West Regional semifinals.
 Some of the players Weitzel coached there included two-time All-PacWest Rudy Bogan, who led the conference in three-pointers and three-point shooting percentage in 2008, along with 2007 All-PacWest first team selections Bryan Lee and Rich Davis, the latter who led the nation in three-point percentage in 2007.
 The 2007 season saw Grand Canyon head coach Scott Mossman claim conference coach of the year honors as the Antelopes won the PacWest regular-season championship as a first-year league member.

-Weitzel has taught courses in Azusa Pacific's department of physical education, as well as two years of teaching in the department of HPERS (Health, Physical Education, Recreation and Sports) at Shepherd.
-He was also a physical education instructor for one year at Grand Canyon.
+Weitzel teaches courses in Azusa Pacific's department of physical education, and he spent two years teaching in the department of HPERS (Health, Physical Education, Recreation and Sports) at Shepherd.
+He was a physical education instructor for one year at Grand Canyon.

-Weitzel graduated from Grand Canyon University in 2007, receiving his bachelor's degree in 2007 with a major in physical education and a minor in athletic coaching.
+Weitzel graduated from Grand Canyon University, receiving his bachelor's degree in 2007 with a major in physical education and a minor in athletic coaching.
 In 2010, he completed his master's degree in athletic coaching education at West Virginia.

 Weitzel resides in Glendora.